Emperor Cheng of Jin: Late reign

 After Wang Dao's death, Yu Liang resumed his plans for a campaign against Later Zhao, and this brought a major response by Later Zhao's emperor Shi Hu in late 339.
 Later Zhao forces inflicted great damage on many Jin cities and bases north of the Yangtze and captured Zhucheng (邾城, in modern Huanggang, Hubei).
-Humiliated, Yu cancelled the plans for a northern campaign, and he died in early 340.
+Humiliated, Yu cancelled the plans for a northern expedition, and he died in early 340.

 Also in 340, Murong Huang formally requested that he be granted the title Prince of Yan.
-After lengthy debates among key officials about whether Murong Huang was still a faithful vassal, Emperor Cheng himself ruled that the request be granted.
+After protracted debates among key officials about whether Murong Huang was still a faithful vassal, Emperor Cheng himself ruled that the request be granted.

 In spring 341, Empress Du died.
 Emperor Cheng would not create another empress.

-Later that year, Emperor Cheng decreed that the refugees from northern and central China, who had fled south during the times of Emperor Huai and Emperor Min, who had retained household registrations according to their native commanderies, be henceforth registered with the commanderies that they were now living in.
+Later that year, Emperor Cheng decreed that the refugees from northern and central China, who had fled south during the times of Emperor Huai and Emperor Min due to Five Barbarians Uprising, who had retained household registrations according to their native commanderies, be henceforth registered with the commanderies that they were now living in.
 This pragmatic move allowed the local commanderies to have greater manpower and reduced redundancy in local administrations.